freenas/freenas-docs/userguide/network.rst

 When Active Directory is being used, set the IP address of the realm's DNS server in the :guilabel:`Nameserver 1` field.

-If your network does not have a DNS server, or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field.
+If the network does not have a DNS server, or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field.